markvelous/botdapp/README.md

 To fulfil the Blockchain Beginner course requirement for SGBT4 by P7210027 Mark Tan

-There is a ERC721 contract generator folder for replicating the Markobots Soldiity contract on Rinkeby Testnet

-Set up a .env file with the following lines:

-    ALCHEMY_KEY="Alchemy Rinkeby API"

 Snapshot of Markobot Homepage:

 ![github-small](src/components/img/markobot_home.png)

-## Available Scripts
+Set up a .env file with the following lines (you will require an Alchemy account):

+    ALCHEMY_KEY="Alchemy Rinkeby API"

+An [ERC721 contract generator](https://github.com/markvelous/Markobots-ERC721) is available to recreate new Markobots contract (after the 11th unique Markobots) on the Rinkeby Testnet

+## Initiate the app

-In the project directory, you can run:
+From the project directory:

 ### `yarn start`

-To run the app in the development mode.
+Run the app in the development mode

-Open [http://localhost:3000](http://localhost:3000) to view in the browser
+View in the browser at [http://localhost:3000](http://localhost:3000)

 If yarn fails to execute, run
-npm install -D tailwindcss@npm:@tailwindcss/postcss7-compat postcss@^7 autoprefixer@^9
+### npm install -D tailwindcss@npm:@tailwindcss/postcss7-compat postcss@^7 autoprefixer@^9

 The page will automatically reload when edits are made